relogu/Federated-Learning-Project/flower_cross_mk_moons_test/README.md

-# Test using FLOWER by Adap and sklearn.make_moons with cross-validation
+# Test using FLOWER by Adap with cross-validation on sklearn.make_moons generated dataset
 This test provides a client and a server program with minimal configuration

 ## Usage